8.2. Carports between 20 and 40 sqm in floor area – Chartered Professional Engineer

 What is exempt

-2. Making an alteration to an existing 20 square metre carport by adding an extra 20 square metres so that the maximum size is 40 square metres.
+2. A homeowner wants to make an alteration to an existing 20 square metre carport by adding an extra 20 square metres so that the maximum size is 40 square metres.
 As long as the design is carried out or reviewed by a Chartered Professional Engineer and the work is carried out in accordance with that design.

 What needs consent

-1. Constructing a new free-standing carport with a net floor area of 43 square metres which will be open on all sides.
+1. A homeowner wants to construct a new free-standing carport with a net floor area of 43 square metres which will be open on all sides.
 As it exceeds 40 square metres in net floor area, a building consent is required.

-2. Making an alteration to an existing 20 square metre carport by adding an extra 30 square metres.
+2. A homeowner wants to make an alteration to an existing 20 square metre carport by adding an extra 30 square metres.
 This exceeds 40 square metres in net floor area, so a building consent is required.

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: